pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 ## Forecasting

 Now, from the point of view of valuation, I don't really care about all this reconciliation.
+Some people would use cash flow from operations in DCF.
-A company's spending on PP&E, acquisitions, stock buybacks, etc. are all decisions that subtract from its income but at least in theory should feed into future growth.
+But a company's spending on PP&E, acquisitions, stock buybacks, etc. are all decisions that subtract from its income but at least in theory should feed into future growth.
 So for the purposes of forecasting, I'll just look at the net income and not worry about the cashflow statement.

 The question we have to ask is: how much will this grow in the future?